Antalya

 YIVLIMINARE MOSQUE (1373)

-Yivliminare Mosque - Antalya
+Yivliminare Camii - Antalya

 Yivliminare Mosque

-In fact, this mosque was originally built by the Seljuk Sultan, Alaeddin Keykubad I, in 1230.
+In fact, this mosque was originally built by the Seljuk Sultan Alaeddin Keykubad I in 1230.

-Yivliminare Mosque - Antalya
+Yivliminare Camii - Antalya

 Yivliminare Mosque

-Gıyaseddin Keyhüsrev I - Antalya
+Sultan Gıyaseddin Keyhüsrev I monument in Antalya

 Sultan Gıyaseddin Keyhüsrev I